rlunar/valkey-php/docs/content/sorted-sets.md

 ## Sorted sets

-* [bzPop](#bzpop) - Block until Redis can pop the highest or lowest scoring member from one or more ZSETs.
+* [bzPop](#bzpop) - Block until Valkey can pop the highest or lowest scoring member from one or more ZSETs.
 * [zAdd](#zadd) - Add one or more members to a sorted set or update its score if it already exists
 * [zCard](#zcard) - Get the number of members in a sorted set
 * [zCount](#zcount) - Count the members in a sorted set with scores within the given values